Trio of curries

 • Asian

 When chef Jimmy Shu opened the doors of Hanuman in 1992, an empire was born.
-The restaurant has been a staple of Darwin’s foodie scene for three decades, and made its mark on the Red Centre when Hanuman Alice Springs opened in 2001.
-This is a restaurant you recommend to visiting friends, a place to celebrate special occasions, and somewhere to impress a date.
+Named after the half-monkey, half-human Hindu deity, the restaurant has been a staple of Darwin’s foodie scene for more than three decades.
+It also made its mark on the Red Centre when Hanuman Alice Springs opened in 2001.
+This is a restaurant you recommend to visiting friends, a place to celebrate special occasions and somewhere to impress a date.
 Inside, the lighting is moody and the styling is ornate.
 Outside, the courtyard is flush with greenery and open to the breeze.
 No matter where you’re seated, the menu is exceptional.
-The beauty of Hanuman – now and for the last 30 years – is its mix of traditional dishes done in innovative ways.
-There’s the barramundi meen moolie that acclaimed food critic Melissa Leong raves about, and the eggplant pacchadi that we dream about.
+The beauty of Hanuman is its mix of traditional dishes done in innovative ways.
+There’s the barramundi meen moolie that acclaimed food critic Melissa Leong raves about and the eggplant pacchadi that we dream about.
 Follow our lead and find your new favourite dish at Hanuman.

 Alley Pascoe